roselynrozario/Portfolio/README.md

 #### [Marketing Strategies for XYZ E-Commerce Company – Group Project](https://github.com/roselynrozario/portfolio/tree/main/Algorithmic%20Marketing)<sup>[1](#footnote1)</sup> <a name="Marketing-Strategies-for-XYZ-E-Commerce-Company"></a>

-Description: Analyzed a transnational dataset containing transactions occurring at a UK-based online only retail store to better understand their customers and their purchasing behaviors. behavior.
+Description: Analyzed a transnational dataset containing transactions occurring at a UK-based online only retail store to better understand their customers and their purchasing behaviors.

 Language/Platform: Python via JupyterLab

 Techniques: Data Pre-Processing, Feature Engineering, Exploratory Data Analysis, Association Rules Algorithm, K-Means Clustering

+### 🧠 Research Capstone Project: Conversational AI 🧠 <a name="Research-Capstone-Project"></a>

+#### [CogniEdu: AI-Powered Academic Planning for Student Success](https://github.com/roselynrozario/CogniEdu) <a name="CogniEdu"></a>

+Description: Developed an academic planning tool, that is, an end-to-end solution, to help students effectively manage their academic schedules alongside other commitments.

+> *Details on Techniques Available in Project Repository*

 ### 🛠️ Data Engineering 🛠️ <a name="Data-Engineering"></a>